 PWS&D is helping communities care for orphans and vulnerable children (OVC) by providing scholarships and school fees, as well as clothes and healthcare.
 Children attend Children’s Corners – centres where they can go to share their experiences, play with other children and receive a warm meal.
 Writing in memory books allows children to express their needs and enables trained caregivers to better support their development.
 Youth are learning vocations, such as bricklaying, tailoring, carpentry and mechanics, to help find employment and develop self-sufficiency.
 Education and vocational training are key to the recovery of children affected by AIDS.
 Life skills courses allow for discussions on sexuality and HIV, relationships and parenting.

 Through your generous support, people living with and affected by HIV and AIDS are once again becoming active members of their communities as they access medical care, nutritional supplements and find acceptance in their families and communities.
 Make a donation today!

-PWS&D has information sheets to help you learn more our HIV and AIDS programming.
+PWS&D has an information sheet to help you learn more our HIV and AIDS programming.

 Healthy Communities Info Sheet.pdf